eventespresso/event-espresso-core/docs/AA--Javascript-in-EE/value-objects/README.md

 [Currency](currency.md) | Represents a description of currency.
 [Label](label.md) | Represents singular and plural versions for a string.
 [DateTime](datetime.md) | Represents an instance in time.
+[ServerDateTime](datetime.md) | Same as DateTime, except it automatically handles timezone/offset and locale set by server.
 [Duration](duration.md) | Represents a duration of time.